Invisibleman1002/serialdevices/README.md

 # Serial Devices

 This is useful for microcontroller development.
 It lists the Serial Device and allows for giving them an alternate name.
 So instead of seeing COM3, you can rename it to ESP32_SENSOR.
 Since Com port numbers change, it uses the DeviceID/pnpid to be more accurate for the search when checking for name.
+NEW ADDITION!
+I added a mDNS discovery to pull in Arduino OTA devices.
+When the Extension is running, it starts the discovery.
+Since OTA seem to be erratic, I dont clear the list while its discoering and I stop the broswer and restart it every 60 seconds.
+The reason for this is due to found devices may not be found again during that 60 seconds if removed.
+After 6 mimutes of scanning, it clears the list and starts again.
+This removes stale OTA devices.
+Pressing the -=Network Devices=- item, forces a clear and refresh immediately.

 ## Features